 How to join:

 Dues are $75 for the year for active professionals (and there are other prices for students, retirees and more).
-We realize that most journalists wake up each morning and do a Scrooge McDuck dive into a swimming pool of money, but you still have the option to pay dues in a single payment or break them into a small monthly payment.
+You also have the option to pay dues in a single payment or break them into a small monthly payment.

 IMPORTANT: Dues to join the Utah Headliners are just $10.
 We’ve been recognized by the national SPJ for training and resources we offer our journos — it’s a Hamilton well spent.
-Email Headliners President McKenzie Romero to become a chapter member.
+Email Headliners President Eric Petersen to become a chapter member.
 You can also join the Utah SPJ’s Facebook group here.

 You don’t have to identify as a journalist to join.
 The SPJ offers a supporter membership for just $20.
 You still get access to journalist resources and there are discounts on trainings and conferences.